momochi000/pomodoro_arcade/README.md

   + If the phone is asleep while the timer completes, the tone should play once the javascript resumes

-#### BUG: when the progress bar renders in landscape and phone rotates to portrait
-  + The progress bar is broken/shifted to the left
-  + Might want to recenter on each render.
 #### Add ability to choose icon for a timer
 #### Fix the size of the timer progress bar (too big for phones now)
   + Should adapt depending on the size of the screen, maybe use a media query